swissup/swissup.github.io/m2/extensions/firecheckout/customization/custom-css.md

                     └── Swissup_Firecheckout
                         └── web
                             └── css
-                                ├── custom
+                                └── custom
-                                |   └── abstracts
+                                    ├── abstracts
                                     |   ├── _variables.less                 // used by all themes
                                     |   ├── _variables-theme-default.less   // used by Default theme only
                                     |   ├── _variables-theme-light.less     // used by Light theme only
                                     |   ├── _variables-theme-midnight.less  // used by Midnight theme only
                                     |   └── _variables-theme-round.less     // used by Round theme only
                                     └── _main.less                          // used by all themes
     ```

  2. Redefine firecheckout variables with `custom/abstracts/*` files: